Silver fern

-Alsophila dealbata, synonym Cyathea dealbata, commonly known as the silver fern or silver tree-fern, or as ponga /'pQN@/ or punga /'pVN@/ (from Māori kaponga or ponga), is a species of medium-sized tree fern, endemic to New Zealand.
+Alsophila dealbata (synonyms Alsophila tricolor and Cyathea dealbata), commonly known as the silver fern or silver tree-fern, or as ponga /'pQN@/ or punga /'pVN@/ (from Māori kaponga or ponga), is a species of medium-sized tree fern, endemic to New Zealand.
 The fern is usually recognisable by the silver-white colour of the under-surface of mature fronds.
 It is a symbol commonly associated with the country both overseas and by New Zealanders themselves.